mechanicalnull/mechanicalnull.github.io/_posts/2021-12-09-grand-crackaddr-rematch-redux.md

 Ok, so that was a little manual, but I'm ok since I'm paying for my own electricity and don't want to waste time with useless dictionary entries.
-Starting fuzzing back up with this dictionary.
+Starting fuzzing back up with this dictionary, and we'll see how it goes.

 | ![Fuzzing coverage after adding our dictionary](../assets/images/p2/dict_fuzzing_coverage.png) |
 | :-: |